 You can achieve anything you want, but you can't have what you're not ready for mentally and emotionally.
-You must level up and address any limiting beliefs you have around your capabilities as a leader, your capacity to take on more responsibility, make more money, or opportunities to create abundance.
+You must level up and address any limiting beliefs you have about your capabilities as a leader, your capacity to take on more responsibility, make more money, or opportunities to create abundance.

 To be successful, you must develop an abundant mindset and habits of highly successful people.
-These habits will require discipline and temporary delay of gratification.
+These habits will require discipline and a temporary delay of gratification.